Generosity and Services as Marketing

 Do not charge fees for these services.
 Sure, you’re a good business owner and you understand the value of time and services, but this isn’t quite the same.
 Think of this as an investment in a marketing campaign.

-When you leverage a “generosity marketing” campaign, you do this to spirit good will that will build loyalty and trust between you on the prospective consumer.
+When you leverage a “generosity marketing” campaign, you do this to spark goodwill that will build loyalty and trust between you on the prospective consumer.
 This type of loyalty can turn into a long-tailed relationship that you profit from for many years.

 If you charge fees, you are more likely to create a trust-wedge between you and the prospect, and while you may make some money in the short term, you'll create a shorter customer relationship and lose money on the lifetime value of the customer.